VaccineEffectivenessPrediction/COVID19-Vaccine-Effectiveness/README.md

 # COVID19-Vaccine-Effectiveness

-R codes for the article "Rapid evaluation of COVID-19 vaccine effectiveness against SARS-CoV-2 variants by genetic distance"
+R codes for the article "Rapid evaluation of COVID-19 vaccine effectiveness against symptomatic infection with SARS-CoV-2 variants by analysis of genetic distance".

 This repository includes the following three folders:
   Step 1 Preparing data;